bauwen/filefly/README.md

 # Filefly

 Filefly is a dependency-free pair of Node.js command-line scripts that lets you send files from one computer to the other.
-Although you can send files over the internet, it is meant to be used locally.
+Although you can use it to send files over the internet, it is meant to be used locally.

 ## Usage